Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-05.md

 </div>
 ```

-In this example, let's look at shrinking the size of the menu and then letting the rest of the content fill the page.
-If the screen is too small, then it will wrap to the next line instead of crowding the menu.
+In this example, let's shrink the size of the menu and let the rest of the content fill the page.
+If the screen is too small, it will wrap to the next line instead of crowding the menu.

 <div class="codepen-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="ExyeMKO" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Grid-View 12 Column" class="codepen"></p>